Understanding UUIDs in Node.js - LogRocket Blog

 The

-short-uuid package provides functionalities for generating and translating RFC4122 v4-compliant standard UUIDs into shorter formats and versa.
+short-uuid package provides functionalities for generating and translating RFC 4122 v4-compliant standard UUIDs into shorter formats and vice versa.
 You can use the

 short-uuid package to generate v4 UUIDs and shorten them for your application’s use cases.

-Note: Editor’s note: This article was last updated by Amazing Enyichi Agu on 24 September 2024 to incorporate UUID alternative packages for generating secure and random IDs, including